merlinprotocol/OPI/INSTALL.windows.md

 3.a
 ~ In file explorer, navigate to 'This PC', 'C-Drive', 'Program files', 'Bitcoin', 'Daemon'.
-   ~ Copy the file path *looks like a search bar with the folders you've opened* ~ Go to search, type in 'env' then click on 'Edit the system enviroment variables' ~ Click 'Enviroment Variables' button near bottom, double-click on 'Path' in bottom window labeled 'System Variables' ~ Click 'New', paste in file path, press ok & continue ok out of panels
+   ~ Copy the file path *looks like a search bar with the folders you've opened* ~ Go to search, type in 'env' then click on 'Edit the system environment variables' ~ Click 'Environment Variables' button near bottom, double-click on 'Path' in bottom window labeled 'System Variables' ~ Click 'New', paste in file path, press ok & continue ok out of panels

 ## Run BTC Core